top of page

 PIANO | RESEARCH | EDUCATION | INTERDISCIPLINARY PROJECTS

-Kristin Sofroniou is a Swedish-Cypriot pianist, researcher, educator, and cultural manager currently based in Athens, Greece.
+Kristin Sofroniou is a Swedish-Cypriot pianist, researcher, educator, and cultural manager.
 Her work is distinguished by innovative explorations of piano repertoire, where she integrates improvisation, re-composition, interdisciplinary collaborations, and diverse musical genres.
 A central focus of her practice is the concept of musical borrowing - exploring how existing musical material is transformed, reinterpreted, and recontextualized across different styles, traditions and settings.

 IMG_4270.jpg